Food Health Social Issues

 Otherwise, you can get mushrooms from most places you get other produce, like grocery stores, farmers markets, or Asian markets.
 They can be found fresh, frozen, dried, and sometimes canned, although the latter sometimes contains preservatives you may want to avoid.
 When choosing fresh mushrooms to take home, look out for bad smells, a mushy texture, and too much moisture, which can cause spoilage.
 In the fridge, they store best in paper (not plastic) bags, as they need to “breathe” a bit.

 Once you get your mushrooms home, it’s time to experiment with all the ways to use them and figure out which ones you like the best.
 You can add sliced mushrooms to stir-fries, use them to replace meat in tacos and veggie burgers due to their meaty texture and earthy flavor, and add chopped or sliced mushrooms to pasta dishes and casseroles.
+You can even grill larger varieties, like portabellas, in place of burger patties, loading them with all your favorite toppings.
+Remove the stems from smaller mushrooms, stuff them with savory ingredients, and bake them.
+You may also enjoy simply sauteing sliced mushrooms and using them as a side dish with other veggies.
+Or if you want a potent mushroom beverage mix that you can simply add to hot water to get a delicious daily dose of goodness, check out this adaptogenic blend from Four Sigmatic.

 Mushroom Recipes

-Whether you’re using mushrooms as a flavorful topper to a meal, a featured ingredient in chili, or as a juicy, rich “steak” on its own, they’re sure to please your palate while optimizing your health.
+Whether you’re using mushrooms as a flavorful topper to a meal, a featured ingredient in a chili, or as a juicy, rich “steak” on its own, they’re sure to please your palate while optimizing your health.
 Below we feature three types of mushrooms.
 If you’re new to mushrooms, you can start with just one.
 Or, if you’re feeling adventurous, try all three!
 You’ll experience the magical flavors, unique textures, and health benefits that mushrooms have to offer.

 1. Mushroom “Bacon” Topper